-Don't use personal address: Instead of using your personal email address you should always use a paid one provided by your organisation / company.
+Don't use personal address: Instead of using your personal email address, you should always use a paid one provided by your organisation/company.

 Check links: Spam filters maintain a close watch on number of links as well as reputation of the domain to which you are linking.
 So a mail having 5-6 links is more likely to be treated as spammy in comparison to a mail having only 1 link.

 Email Subject: Having a personalised email subject helps in increasing the probability of email landing in inbox.
 Don't use all capitalized subject line since it is known to trigger spam filters.
-Similarly words like dear, free, % off and reminder are known to trigger spam filters.
+Similarly, words like dear, free, % off and reminder are known to trigger spam filters.
 For more detailed coverage on this issue refer this e-consultancy article

 Email Content: Having too many images is known to trigger spam filters.
 Similarly not having unsubscribe link or having a very sales pitch email will also trigger spam filter alerts.
-Having an email with very different html and plain text version may be another reason.
+Having an email with a very different html and plain text versions may be another reason.
 As a general practice write content with not many images or links, ensure that html has been properly coded, use personalization and write as if you are talking to a friend.

 Also before sending an email you can check one of the various spam testing services mentioned under prevent emails from going to spam article.Did this answer your question?